sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

     </mvc:View>
     ```

-You'll immediately be able to see that the `MainView` embeds the `Products` view and displays an empty list.
+You'll immediately be able to see that the `App.view.xml` embeds the `Products.view.xml` and displays an empty list.
 The list is still empty, because there is not data source bound to the application yet.

 ### Add a data source